 The trek begins from Joshimath in Uttarkashi district.
-The Kuari Pass is famous for panoramic views and spectacles of the Uttarkhand high mountains like Nanda Devi (as mentioned because of its location in the Nanda Devi Sanctuary) other peaks include Trishul, Chaukhamba, Neelkanth, are all magnificent zeniths of the Garhwali mountains.
-Apart from these big mountain tops, the trek is known for huge meadows or grasslands of Dhak, Gulling, Khullara and last but not the least Chitrakantha.
-The striking point is that these vast meadows turn into the biggest snow fields for thrilling skiing activity and also add to the overall beauty of the hike.
+The Kuari Pass Trek is famous for panoramic views and spectacles of the Uttarkhand high mountains like Nanda Devi (as mentioned because of its location in the Nanda Devi Sanctuary) other peaks include Trishul, Chaukhamba, Neelkanth, which are all magnificent zeniths of the Garhwali mountains.
+Apart from these big mountain tops, the trek is known for huge meadows or grasslands of Dhak, Gulling, Khullar, and last but not least Chitrakantha.
+The striking point is that these vast meadows turn into the biggest snowfields for thrilling skiing activity and also add to the overall beauty of the hike.
 If you are a lucky person you can also discover some snow leopards pug marks.

 After a long and wonderful drive through the above pilgrim or the tourist spots to be precise you shall arrive at your lodges or hotels in the Joshimath town.
-Yes, Joshimath is the base village and is quite developed with facilitated home stays or well equipped restaurants and lodges.
-From here onwards no more bus or vehicle rides at your rescue only foot steps and walking and climbing the slopes of the mighty Himalayas.
+Yes, Joshimath is the base village and is quite developed with facilitated home stays or well-equipped restaurants and lodges.
+From here onwards no more bus or vehicle rides at your rescue only footsteps and walking and climbing the slopes of the mighty Himalayas.
 On the route to the high pass of Kuari pass, you will be crossing lush forests of Oak and rhododendrons.
 There will also be animals grazing around.
-The rhododendrons flourish or bloom into pink and sometimes red and white vibrant happy colours.
-In autumn there are orange yellow forests covers.
-These bright colours of the forests with the big mountains with green slopes and white snow at the zenith form the picture perfect landscape.
+The rhododendrons flourish or bloom into pink and sometimes red and white vibrant happy colors.
+In autumn there are orange-yellow forests covers.
+These bright colors of the forests with the big mountains with green slopes and white snow at the zenith form the picture-perfect landscape.
 Rightly coming from your imagination, flawless.

 After crossing the woodlands of oak and birch and rhododendrons, you will rise even higher to the Lord Curzon trail.
 Yes, the famous shows its sight at last.
 The Curzon path is nothing like you imagined.
-You will come across various tiny habitats that will help you understand the mountain life.
-I missed that forests before Curzon trail also consists of Deodar trees.
+You will come across various tiny habitats that will help you understand mountain life.
+I missed that forests before the Curzon trail also consists of Deodar trees.
 So, yes additional thrill or forest lovers and photographers.
-The jungles are a life saver and eye pleaser.
-For the lucky ones, there will snow leopards sightings.
+The jungles are a lifesaver and eye-pleaser.
+For the lucky ones, there will be snow leopards sightings.